 Bandana only comes in one size

 If you want a bandana that’s very unique to your doggo, this personalized bandana is perfect for telling the world how much you love your puppy.
 Plus, you may never have to answer the question, “What’s your dog’s name?” ever again.
-This plaid bandana has cute patterns and clearly shows off your dog’s name.
+This plaid bandana has a cute pattern and clearly shows off your dog’s name.
 It also comes with a clip so you can easily put it on and take it off your dog.
-It also comes with an attached metal ring so you can put their tags or id badges on it too.
+It also comes with an attached metal ring so you can put their tags or ID badges on it, too.

 When it comes to choosing a dog bandana, there is no substitute for quality.
 Thankfully, due to the smaller size of these bandanas, paying just a few dollars more can really improve the overall value of the bandana.
-If your dog is generally an inside dog who doesn’t go out much, our overall best choice, The Foggy Dog (view at The Foggy Dog) is the best way to go because it has many styles that really pop.
-But if you’re planning to spend a lot of time hiking and exploring the great outdoors, the green and earth toned bandanas from Native Instinct Co. (view at Native Instinct Co.) will fit in perfectly as you both wander down the trail.
+If your dog is generally an inside dog who doesn’t go out much, our overall best choice, The Foggy Dog, is the best way to go because it has many styles that really pop.
+But if you’re planning to spend a lot of time hiking and exploring the great outdoors, the green and earth toned bandanas from Native Instinct Co. will fit in perfectly as you both wander down the trail.

 What to Look for in a Dog Bandana

 First off, you will want to measure your dog’s neck so that you can get the perfect fit for their bandana.
 There isn’t a set standard or range on bandana sizes, so a “medium” from one brand can be a completely different size for another.
 If you know the exact measurements for your dog, you can pick the correct bandana length regardless of the listed size.